Diversity, Equity and Inclusion at Aristotle

-Membership on the DEI Council is open to all employees of the firm and is voluntary with a minimum of a one-year commitment.
+Membership on the DEI Council is voluntary and open to all employees of the firm.
 The individuals on the Council represent many dimensions of diversity at Aristotle, including age, department, ethnicity, gender, level, race, and personal and professional backgrounds.

 1The term Aristotle is used to represent the family of affiliates that is comprised of Aristotle Capital Management, LLC (Aristotle Capital); Aristotle Capital Boston, LLC (Aristotle Boston); Aristotle Credit Partners, LLC (Aristotle Credit); and Aristotle Atlantic Partners, LLC (Aristotle Atlantic), which collectively operate under a unified platform known as Aristotle.
 Each firm is an independent investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Shared services business functions are conducted by affiliate Aristotle Capital, which supports all Aristotle investment teams.

 How We Are Doing Our Part

 At Aristotle, we commit time, talent and resources to give back to our local communities.
 Our employees live across the U.S. and are actively involved in their own communities in different ways.
 Through the Employee Volunteer Day Program, Aristotle employees can make an impact in their communities in the ways they feel would be most meaningful.
 Every calendar year, Aristotle provides each full-time employee a paid day to use for the sole purpose of volunteering with a qualified nonprofit organization of their choice.
-The DEI Council also organizes fundraising and volunteer opportunities throughout the year for employees to participate.
-Most recently, the firm participated in an employee fundraising event with a match program to the American Red Cross for disaster relief efforts towards the California wildfires and Hurricane Ida and UNICEF for the Humanitarian Crisis in Ukraine.
-The DEI Council has also officially launched a Quarterly Volunteer Event to encourage all employees to give back, starting with Habitat for Humanity, an organization focused on supporting families needing appropriate shelter, disaster relief, financial education, and neighborhood revitalization.
+The DEI Council also organizes fundraising and volunteer opportunities throughout the year for employees to participate alongside organizations such as the American Red Cross and UNICEF.
+In support of this effort, the DEI Council also organizes volunteer opportunities in the form of a Quarterly Volunteer Event in which employees can participate.